One-Nexus/Lucid/README.md

 ## Overview

+Lucid is a CSS-in-JS solution for React DOM projects.
+It is a collection of React components that should be used to construct your JSX.
+Lucid uses *state* and *context* to determine which styles to apply to a given component; it maps keys from your styles object to components with a matching `name` prop, avoiding the need for class names.
 Checkout this example to see how Lucid can be used to create a simple UI accordion:

 ```jsx
 import React, { useState } from 'react';